flass/pantagruel/INSTALL.md

 ### Checking ALE functions

-You may want to test that ALE commands work after installation (see [here](https://github.com/flass/pantagruel/blob/master/doc/installing_ALE.md#checking-it-works)), by typing the single commands `ALEml` and `ALEobserve` - preceeeded by `docker run -v $PWD:$PWD -w $PWD` if using the docker image.
+You may want to test that ALE commands work after installation (see [here](https://github.com/flass/pantagruel/blob/master/doc/installing_ALE.md#checking-it-works)), by typing the single commands `ALEml` and `ALEobserve` - preceeeded by `docker run --user $USER -v $PWD:$PWD -w $PWD` if using the docker image.

 ________